opencv/opencv/doc/py_tutorials/py_feature2d/py_sift_intro/py_sift_intro.markdown

 SIFT in OpenCV
 --------------

-So now let's see SIFT functionalities available in OpenCV.
+Now let's see SIFT functionalities available in OpenCV.
+Note that these were previously only available in [the opencv contrib repo](https://github.com/opencv/opencv_contrib), but the patent expired in the year 2020.
+So they are now included in the main repo.
 Let's start with keypoint detection and draw them.
 First we have to construct a SIFT object.
 We can pass different parameters to it which are optional and they are well explained in docs.
 @code{.py}
 import numpy as np
 import cv2 as cv